tomrailio/genai-cicd-ref/README.md

 We will run the `kind_helm_install.sh` script which will install helix in kind via helm.

-For this deployment, to simplify things, we'll use [Together.ai](https://together.ai) as an external LLM provider, but you can later attach a Helix GPU runner [in Kubernetes](https://docs.helix.ml/helix/private-deployment/manual-install/kubernetes/#deploying-a-runner) or [otherwise](https://docs.helix.ml/helix/private-deployment/manual-install/).
+For this deployment, to simplify things, we'll use [Together.ai](https://together.ai) as an external LLM provider (which provides free credit for new accounts), but you can later attach a Helix GPU runner [in Kubernetes](https://docs.helix.ml/helix/private-deployment/manual-install/kubernetes/#deploying-a-runner) or [otherwise](https://docs.helix.ml/helix/private-deployment/manual-install/).

 ```
 export HELIX_VERSION=1.4.0-rc3